AvirFrog/Mir-Us/docs/cookbook.md

         [Mir-Us]  'get_references' found 4 results in 0.000007 seconds
         ['18256158', '18469162', '23034410', '22418847']
         ```
-References are PubMed accession numbers that have to be put into a website link to be useful.
+References are PubMed accession numbers.
 Mir-Us provides here some quality of life improvements - `get_references()` can return links to PubMed instead of plain PubMed accession numbers so this functionality can save up some time in ones' workflow.
 !!! example "Retrieving links to PubMed using get_references() function"
     === "Code"
         ```python